Little grass frog: Description

 P. ocularis is the smallest frog in North America, only reaching a maximum head-body length of 19 mm (0.75 in).
 It is normally pale brown, but can have a green or pink tinge.
 This species is further characterized by a variable dark stripe which runs through each of the frog's eyes and down the sides of its body.
 The Latin term ocularis translates to "of the eye" in reference to this bold ocular stripe.

-Habitat & Feeding
+Habitat and feeding

 This species occurs in a wide variety of ephemeral and semi-permanent wetlands in the southeastern Coastal Plain and favors grassy areas in and around cypress ponds and similar sites.
+This species can be used as an indicator of healthy wetlands.
+In urbanized wetlands P. ocularis is noticeably absent.
 It is commonly found on lower tree trunks and foliage up to a height of 1 m or more; males prefer these sites as calling perches.
-This species possesses the ability to rotate its head and neck more than other frog species, which is thought to aid in searching for prey or looking for a more suitable perch before leaping.
+However, they spend a considerable amount of their foraging time on the ground.
+This species possesses the ability to rotate its head and neck more than other frog species due to unusual flexibility in its vertebral column.
+This is thought to aid in searching for prey or looking for a more suitable perch before leaping.
 The majority of food items consist of arthropods that are associated with leaf litter and/or soil—springtails, ants, thrips, palpigrades, etc. There has been some recorded research showing that adults have fed on large roaches, walking sticks, and mites.